FranDepascuali/ConstraintsMonitor/README.md

 The methods in the UIConstraintBasedLayoutDebugging category on UIView listed in <UIKitCore/UIView.h> may also be helpful.
 ```

+## Why?
+I was tired of looking for constraints issues and realizing what was really the issue, so I created this mini tool for printing nicer constraints

 ## Installation
 ConstraintsMonitor is available through [CocoaPods](https://cocoapods.org).
 To install